istqborg/istqb_product_base/example-document/02-markdown-guidelines.md

 This is the text of the hands-on objective.

 ---

+Furthermore, the hands-on objective is also added to a list below the learning objectives for the current chapter, see also <#section:learning-objectives>.

 The horizontal line (`---`) is optional if another section starts just after the hands-on objective.